remidinishanth/distributed_systems/google_file_system/gfs.md

 "On average, a single query in Google reads hundreds of megabytes of data and consumes tens of billions of CPU cycles.
 Supporting a peak request stream of thousands of queries per second requires an infrastructure comparable in size to that of the largest supercomputer installations.
 Combining more than 15,000 commodity-class PC's with fault-tolerant software creates a solution that is more cost-effective than a comparable system build out of a smaller number of high-end servers."

-### Motivational Facts
+### Design Motivations

-* More than 15,000 commodity-class PC's.
-* Multiple clusters distributed worldwide.
-* Thousands of queries served per second.
-* One query reads 100's of MB of data.
-* One query consumes 10's of billions of CPU cycles.
-* Google stores dozens of copies of the entire Web!

-Conclusion: Need **large**, **distributed**, highly **fault-tolerant** file system.
+1. GFS runs on a large number of machines.
+Failures occur regularly, so **fault-tolerance** and auto-recovery need to be built in.
+2. File sizes are much **larger**.
+Standard I/O assumptions (e.g. block size) have to be reexamined.
+3. Record appends are the prevalent form of writing.
+Need good semantics for concurrent appends to the same file by multiple clients.
+4. Google applications and GFS are both designed in-house - so they can and should be co-designed.

 ### What were the problems GFS was trying to solve?
 Google needed a large-scale and high-performant unified storage system for many of its internal services such as MapReduce, web crawler services.

 In particular, this storage system must:
 * Be global.
 Any client can access (read/write) any file.
 This allows for sharing of data among different applications.
 * Support automatic sharding of large files over multiple machines.
 This improves performance by allowing parallel processes on each file chunk and also deals with large files that cannot fit into a single disk.
 * Support automatic recovery from failures.
 * Be optimized for sequential access to huge files and for read and append operations which are the most common.

 In particular, GFS is optimized for high sustained bandwidth (target applications place a premium on processing data in bulk at a high rate), but not necessarily for low latency (GFS is typically used for internal services and is not client-facing).

-### Design Motivations
-1. GFS runs on a large number of machines.
-Failures occur regularly, so fault-tolerance and auto-recovery need to be built in.
-2. File sizes are much **larger**.
-Standard I/O assumptions (e.g. block size) have to be reexamined.
-3. Record appends are the prevalent form of writing.
-Need good semantics for concurrent appends to the same file by multiple clients.
-4. Google applications and GFS are both designed in-house - so they can and should be co-designed.

 ### Architecture